wmluke/angular-restsource/readme.md

 * specify default configs to use with each `$http` call by each restsource
 * add custom verb methods
 * add response interceptors
 * disable the `bodyResponseInterceptor` enabled by default

+Example:

 ```javascript
     .config(['restsourceProvider', function (restsourceProvider) {